janfuhrer/it-security-docs/docs/themes/Threshold Signatures.md

 ## FROST

-Flexible Round-Optimized Schnorr Threshold (FROST) is a t-out-of-n threshold signature scheme.
+Flexible Round-Optimized Schnorr Threshold (FROST) is a $t$-out-of-$n$ threshold signature scheme.

-- Threshold signature schemes exist to facilitate shared ownership of a private key.
+- Threshold signature schemes exist to facilitate **shared ownership of a private key**.
 Using a set of participants such that a threshold number of the set must cooperate to issue a signature.
 - $t$ of this set of $n$ participants must work collaboratively to create the digital signature.

 ## FROSIX

 Free Software implementation of the threshold signature scheme using FROST.

-- REST API to interact between signer and signing services
+- RESTful API to interact between signer and signing services
 - Configurable authentication methods to authorize creation of signature
 - To avoid single point of failure the client should still use multiple devices
 - Command-Line tool to interact with FROSIX service providers